-Any corporation may exercise the option of paying a 4% tax on the total distributable share on the net income subject to preferential rates from partnerships and special partnerships or on the net income subject to 4% tax rate from operations of an international financial entity that operates as a bank unit.
+Any corporation may exercise the option of paying a 4% tax on the total distributable share on the net income subject to preferential rates from pass-through entities or on the net income subject to 4% tax rate from operations of an international financial entity that operates as a bank unit.

-Corporations may determine the applicable tax to certain transactions of long-term capital gains or of the distributable share on the net income subject to preferential rates from partnerships and special partnerships that are subject to a rate different to 20% or 4%, as applicable.
+Corporations may determine the applicable tax to certain transactions of long-term capital gains or of the distributable share on the net income subject to preferential rates from pass-through entities that are subject to a rate different to 20% or 4%, as applicable.